Imane-ux/UottaHack6-Challenge/README.md

 ## Recognition

 uCollab was honored to be selected as the winner of the University of Ottawa: Office of The President Challenge during uOttaHack6.
-We're grateful for this recognition and remain committed to improving collaboration and communication for University of Ottawa students.
+We're grateful for this recognition and the opportunity to showcase our project.